 Get advice from relationship experts and couples on how to live happily and improve your sleep when you and your partner work opposite schedules.
 This print article was originally published in Centennial Publishing’s The Science of Sleep magazine.

-When my now-husband and I first started dating, he worked “midnights” as New York City police officer and I was a freelance writer working days, including a part-time editor job in an office.
+When my now-husband and I first started dating, he worked “midnights” as a first responder and I was a freelance writer working days, including a part-time editor job in an office.
 Though I found him charming, his schedule was unappealing to me.
 I tended to wake up around 8 a.m. and go to bed around 11:30 p.m.
 He went to work around 10 p.m. to start his 11:30 shift and finished around 8 a.m.

 Throughout our courtship, he would text me things he saw or did on his overnight shift and let me know he was thinking about me.
 I kept my phone in another room with notifications turned off so I wouldn’t wake up, but occasionally, I’d wake up for a bathroom trip and take a peek at my phone to make sure he was okay.
 I’d text him hello in the morning when I got up and he was taking the train home from work and then he’d go to sleep and we’d text or talk later in the day when I was done work and he’d be getting ready to start his day.
 (Why being on your phone interferes with your sleep.)